 Alternatively, in his commentary theologian Robert Gundry, does make it clear that the reader should take into account Paul’s use of the word “existing” in Romans 13:1:

-Gundry argues that Paul is talking about the particular authority in the place and at the time of the writing of the book of Romans.
-What makes this statement an incredible sign of Paul’s faith in God’s providence however, is that the likely authority at the time of Paul’s letter was the Emperor Nero!
+Gundry argues that Paul is talking about the particular authority in the place and at the time of the writing of Romans.
+What makes this statement an incredible sign of Paul’s faith in God’s providence, however, is that the likely authority at the time of Paul’s letter was the Emperor Nero!
 Certainly not the most just of earthly kings to live under.
 So how could it be that Paul is commending the early church to be subservient to such tyranny?
 And, if the early Church could submit to the whims of a madman like Nero, clearly we can submit to the demands of someone like Newsome?

 Of course, the fundamental and relevant difference between Paul’s circumstances and our own is the very nature of the governmental structures in question.
-For Paul and Peter are living not only under a monarchy, but an imperial monarchy nonetheless, the last vestiges of the earlier senatorial Republic having since been expunged by the “divine” Augustus.
+For Paul and Peter are living not only under a monarchy, but an imperial monarchy nonetheless, the last vestiges of the earlier senatorial Republic having been expunged by the “divine” Augustus.
 Not that the Republic would have made much a difference to the majority of the early Jewish followers of Jesus.

-The fact being however that this simply is not the same type of political world as the constitutional republic set up by America’s founding fathers.
+The fact being, however, that this simply is not the same type of political world as the constitutional republic set up by America’s founding fathers.
 There is no political participation or representation to speak of for most of the early church, at least not for its first roughly 300 years.
 While Paul’s citizenship may have had some benefits, neither kings like Nero, nor prelates like Pontius Pilate were going to simply be “voted out” if they were found wanting.
 To remove authorities like Nero from office would require far more drastic measures, in his particular case, assassination.
 Later Emperors would tend to meet similar ends.

 “And why not say, just as some people slanderously claim we say ‘Let us do evil so that good may come’?
 Their condemnation is deserved!”Romans 3:8